saolsen/jarvis/README.md

 * Make a heroku app that does the stt and the rule matching.
 * Flesh out the javascript library.
 * Profit!

-## License

-Copyright © 2012 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.